Jimmy-Lew/IDAssignment2/README.md

 <details>
 <summary>Mobile</summary>
->> Heads Up :: Responsiveness was not mentioned in the Assignment Documentation, however, we added some bare minimum functionality and support for mobile. <br>
+>> Heads Up :: Responsiveness was not mentioned in the Assignment Documentation, however, we added some bare minimum functionality and support for mobile.
+Given the nature of typing games, the experience is best on laptops or larger devices <br>
 -- To be Updated Once Completed --

 ---